Ashok7890-reddy/taste-trail/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# Step 5: Wanna know about the database - just create project in the supabase and create a project id , copy paste the id in the supabase module .
 ```

 **Edit a file directly in GitHub**